Manipulating polariton condensates by Rashba-Dresselhaus coupling at room temperature: R esults

-Firstly, we design the microcavity by calculating both the reflectivity and the electric field distribution of the microcavity using the transfer matrix method (the simulation results are shown in Fig. S1).
-The strong exciton-photon coupling can be realized thanks to the giant binding energy and oscillator strength of the excitons in the CsPbBr$_3$ microplate which is placed at the local maximal electric field position of the microcavity (c.f.
-Fig. S1).
+Firstly, we design the microcavity by calculating both the reflectivity and the electric field distribution of the structure using the transfer matrix method (the simulation results are shown in Supplementary Fig. 1).
+The strong exciton-photon coupling can be realized thanks to the giant binding energy and oscillator strength of the excitons in the CsPbBr$_3$ microplate which is placed at the local maximum of the electric field inside the microcavity (c.f.
+Supplementary Fig. 1(b)).
 In the experiments, the CsPbBr$_3$ microplate was grown by the CVD method (the details can be found in the Methods section), and then it was transferred onto the bottom DBR with the center wavelength of the stop band at 530 nm.
 The microcavity was fabricated by pasting the top DBR afterwards using adhesive.
 Finally, the LC is filled into the empty cavity layer to form the microcavity (the details of the microcavity can be found in the Methods section).
 The schematics of the whole structure of the sample is illustrated in Fig. 1.